erickgnavar/procom/docs/run.md

 Grafana dashboards should be installed automatically, in case they aren't we can run `mise run` and choose `install_grafana_dashboards`, after that we can see some dashboards for application.

+## Openapi spec

+There is an openapi spec already configured, we can go to http://localhost:4000/swaggerui to nagivate using `SwaggerUI`.